Homeless Client Services

 Federal Definition of Homelessness

-Assistance provided by the Homeless Prevention Program is reserved for clients meeting the federal definition of homelessness.
+Assistance provided by the Homeless Prevention Program is reserved for clients meeting the federal definition of literal homelessness.
 The U.S. Department of Housing and Urban Development (HUD) defines as an individual or family who lacks a fixed, regular, and adequate nighttime residence, meaning:

 (i) Has a primary nighttime residence that is a public or private place not meant for human habitation;